 No limit to success in real estate

-What does it take to succeed in real estate?
-The REIQ sat down with Will Torres, former REIQ student and Principal of Torres Property to see how his journey – both personal and professional – led him to an illustrious career as an attraction agent.
+What does it take to achieve success in real estate?
+The REIQ sat down with Will Torres, former REIQ student and Principal of Torres Property to see how his journey - both personal and professional - led him to an illustrious career as an attraction agent.

-And it certainly rings true for the young attraction agent, who has hustled hard for his successes – both personally and professionally.
+And it certainly rings true for the young attraction agent, who has hustled hard for his success in real estate - both personally and professionally.

 As a child, Torres and his family fled to Australia from war-torn El Salvador in the 80s for a chance at a better life, with little money and only the clothes on their backs.

 "For me, I just could not fail because I knew what was waiting for me if I didn't succeed in this country," says Torres.